aagbotemi/solidity-challenge/storage_victim/README.md

 # Project Title
-Insure.
+Secure.

 # Description
-This is an insurance decentralized application.
+This is an decentralized application where smart contract is tested using Slither and audit report was written.

 # Getting Started
 Installing